bahmutov/cypress-examples/docs/recipes/every-element-has-href.md

 # Every Element Has HREF Link

+📺 Watch this recipe explained in the video [Confirm That Every Element With A Data Attribute Has The HREF Attribute Too](https://youtu.be/sppI7xabyoA).

 <!-- fiddle Confirm every element with data attribute has a href link -->

 The following list has elements with different `data-` attributes.
 They all have `href` attributes, let's confirm it.
 Then let's confirm the reverse: elements without `data-` attributes have no `href`.